jyates/cruise-control-wiki/REST-APIs.md

 * Get an optimization proposal
 * Query the state of Cruise Control

-### Train the linear regression model
-If use.linear.regression.model is set to true, user have to train the linear regression model before bootstrapping or sampling.
-The following GET request will start training the linear regression model:

-    GET /kafkacruisecontrol/train?start=[START_TIMESTAMP]&end=[END_TIMESTAMP]

-After the linear regression model training is done (users can check the state of Kafka Cruise Control).

-### Bootstrap the load monitor (NOT RECOMMENDED)
-**(This is not recommended because it may cause the inaccurate partition traffic profiling due to missing metadata.
-Using the SampleStore is always the preferred way.)**
-In order for Kafka Cruise Control to work, the first step is to get the metric samples of partitions on a Kafka cluster.
-Although users can always wait until all the workload snapshot windows are filled up (e.g. 96 one-hour snapshot window will take 4 days to fill in), Kafka Cruise Control supports a bootstrap function to load old metric examples into the load monitor, so Kafka Cruise Control can begin to work sooner.

-There are three bootstrap modes in Kafka Cruise Control:

-* **RANGE** mode: Bootstrap the load monitor by giving a start timestamp and end timestamp.

-        GET /kafkacruisecontrol/bootstrap?start=[START_TIMESTAMP]&end=[END_TIMESTAMP]&clearmetrics=[true/false]

-* **SINCE** mode: bootstrap the load monitor by giving a starting timestamp until it catches up with the wall clock time.

-        GET /kafkacruisecontrol/bootstrap?start=[START_TIMESTAMP]&clearmetrics=[true/false]

-* **RECENT** mode: bootstrap the load monitor with the most recent metric samples until all the load snapshot windows needed by the load monitor are filled in.
-This is the simplest way to bootstrap the load monitor unless some of the load needs to be excluded.

-        GET /kafkacruisecontrol/bootstrap&clearmetrics=[true/false]

-All the bootstrap modes has an option of whether to clear all the existing metric samples in Kafka Cruise Control or not.
-By default, all the bootstrap operations will clear all the existing metrics.
-Users can set the parameter clearmetrics=false if they want to preserve the existing metrics.

 ### Get the state of Kafka Cruise Control
 User can query the state of Kafka Cruise Control at any time by issuing an HTTP GET request.